I almost gave back the advance for my first book.

 Trust that if you take actions that feel aligned to you, your book will land in the hands of the people who need it at the perfect time.
 Once your book is out in the world, it will take a journey of its own.
 That journey may look different than you expected — and that could be a good thing!

-Join the Bestseller Masterclass Digital waitlist
+The Bestseller Masterclass Digital Course

 You don’t need to have a big following, an established business or a writing degree to share your story through books.
 People in every stage of life, from every background, and in every profession hear this call.